pulsar-edit/package-backend/docs/reference/manage_pulsar_account.md

 ## Disclosure about Pulsar accounts

-Pulsar, and it's maintainers, greatly respect your privacy, and more-so doesn't want the chance to invade your privacy.
+Pulsar, and its maintainers, greatly respect your privacy, and more-so doesn't want the chance to invade your privacy.
 That's why when you create a Pulsar account your credentials and sensitive information is never stored within the Pulsar Package Registry at all.

 When your create a Pulsar account, the following is the fully inclusive list of information stored about you: